Stefan Żeromski: Selected works

 Żeromski's works have been translated into several languages.
 They have been translated into Croatian by a member of the Croatian Academy, Stjepan Musulin.

 Films

 Several of Żeromski's novels have been filmed, by Walerian Borowczyk (Dzieje grzechu, "A Story of Sin"), Andrzej Wajda (Popioły, "Ashes"), and Filip Bajon (Przedwiośnie, "The Spring to Come").
+In 2000, The Labors of Sisyphus (Syzyfowe prace), was adapted into a film of the same name by Paweł Komorowski.